-All development proposals must provide a net benefit for biodiversity contribute to biodiversity net gain and improved ecosystem resilience, as demonstrated through planning application submissions.
+All development proposals must provide a net benefit for biodiversity and improved ecosystem resilience, as demonstrated through planning application submissions.
 Features and elements of biodiversity or green infrastructure value should be retained on site, and enhanced or created where ever possible, by adopting best practice site design and green infrastructure principles.
 Development proposals must maintain, protect and enhance biodiversity and ecological networks / services.
 Particular importance must be given to maintaining and enhancing the connectivity of ecological networks which enable the dispersal and functioning of protected and priority species.